translate/pootle/docs/upstream_differences.rst

 - Hard dependency differences.
 Check the *requirements/* directory for details.

-- URLs have been unified an all follow the same scheme.
+- URLs have been unified and all follow the same scheme.
 URLs ending in *.html* have been removed altogether. ``reverse()`` and ``{% url %}`` are used almost everywhere.